Vikas-Singh-Negi/MoitonDataAnalysis/README.md

-# Motion Data Analysis using Spatial Data Science
+# Motion Data Analysis and Visualization using Spatial Data Science

 Application of open source resources to visualize movement data obtained from GPS